KITTEL Investigations and Appeals

 “If HMRC was right and it was sufficient to show that the trader should have known that he was running a risk that his purchase was connected with fraud, the principle of legal certainty would, in my view, be infringed.
 A trader who knows or could have known no more than that there was a risk of fraud will find it difficult to gauge the extent of the risk; nor will he be able to foresee whether the circumstances are such that it will be asserted against him that the risk of fraud was so great that he should not have entered into the transaction.
 In short, he will not be in a position to know before he enters into the transaction that, if he does so, he will not be entitled to deduct input VAT.
 The principle of legal certainty will be infringed.”

-In other words, it matters not how much risk there was, risk is not enough for HMRC to succeed.
+In other words, it matters not how much risk there was, risk is not enough for HMRC to succeed on the allegation that you knew of the fraud.

 What do HMRC Need to Prove?